 Diversity is important to vRad and we know first-hand that hiring female coders is difficult: there simply aren’t as many applicants.

-As you’ve likely heard, Google has faced some recent PR issues in this exact area that highlights the scope of the challenges facing the technology industry today.
+As you’ve likely heard, Google has faced some PR issues in this exact area that highlights the scope of the challenges facing the technology industry today.

 We believe that change is not only possible, it’s necessary.
 And to help ignite change, we’re supporting a fantastic organization whose mission is to help bridge the gender gap in technology fields: